-- To present advanced dances of Kathak efficiently and confidently on stage.
-Sound knowledge of complicated rhythmic patterns.
-Understanding of aesthetics in Sanskrit poetry of Basics of all classical dance forms - 3.
+- 1. present advanced dances of Kathak efficiently and confidently on stage.
+Sound knowledge of complicated rhythmic patterns. - 2.
+Understanding of different Gharanas and comparative analysis of different Gharanas in Kathak - 3.
 Enhance the emotive capability of students. - 4.
-To be able to enact Sanskrit poetry with better understanding
+To be able to enact poetry of Brij language (Braj bhasha) with better understanding.